Marble Floor, Wim Delvoye, 2000

 Delvoye chose this deconsecrated church primarily because, alongside his work, one can see some mummies of the friars and an ancient operating table with the related surgical instruments, which are closely related to his floor."

-Roberto Pinto and Gilda Williams, Arte all’Arte V, 2000
+Roberto Pinto e Gilda Williams, Arte all’Arte V, 2000

 Credits